sardaukar/phoenix_liveview_snippets/README.md

-# phoenix_liveview_snippets
-Phoenix LiveView snippets for Sublime Text
+# Phoenix LiveView snippets for Sublime Text

 Taken from the Phoenix LiveView course from The Pragmatic Studio.